purescript-polyform/polyform/docs/Validations.md

 ### Form Validation

-  In `Polyform.Form.Validation` you can find `Validation` type which is a function which produces either a result and a monoidal "form" value in case of success.
-What is important is that eventual validation error is also represented by the same "form" type.
+  In `Polyform.Form.Validation` you can find `Validation` type which is a function which in case of success produces a result and a monoidal "form" value.
+What is really important is that eventual validation error is also represented by the same "form" type.
 In essence our validation result is:

     data V e a = Invalid e | Valid e a